 - Every school must have two trained instructors who have completed the District's sexual health education instructor training.
 Schools that have a diverse learner student population must have at least one Special Education instructor trained by the District.

 - The CPS curriculum is medically accurate, age appropriate, and comprehensive.
-It is also aligned with the National Sexuality Education Standards.
+It is also aligned with the National Sexuality Education Standards and Erin’s Law.

 - Schools must provide at least three forms of notification—at least one in writing—to inform parents/guardians that instruction will take place.
 Per Illinois state law, parents/guardians have the right to opt out their children.

 - CPS views parents/guardians as the primary educators of their children for sexual health.

 - The sexual health curriculum is not available to the public.
 Parents/guardians can meet with the sexual health education instructor at their child(ren)’s school to review specific lessons.

 CPS’s curriculum is in line with the Illinois law Keeping Youth Safe and Healthy Act, Illinois Public Act 102-0552.
 Signed into law in August 2021, this act requires that when sexual health education is taught, it must be in alignment with the National Sex Education Standards, and include information on healthy relationships, anatomy and physiology, puberty and adolescent sexual development, gender identity and expression, sexual orientation and identity, sexual health, and interpersonal violence.
 The law also requires that instruction be medically accurate, age and developmentally appropriate, culturally appropriate, trauma informed, and inclusive of LGBTQIA+ and pregnant/parenting youth.
 The law requires that instruction be medically accurate, age and developmentally appropriate, trauma informed, and inclusive of LGBTQIA+ and pregnant/parenting youth.